Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Review heavy equipment paths and turning areas.

-• Plan localized touch-ups or re-topcoats where needed.
+• Plan touch-ups or re-topcoats where needed.

 • Confirm cleaning products remain compatible with the system.